theosotr/fsmove-eval/README.md

 ### Example1: Setup a MySQL DB

-Inside the `example/` directory of this repository, there is one simple Puppet script.
+Inside the `example/` directory of this repository, there is one simple Puppet script, namely `example/mysql_db.pp`.
-This Puppet script (`examples/mysql_db.pp`), installs the `mysql-common` and `mysql-server` packages, configures the file `/etc/mysql/my.cnf`, and initializes the MySQL database by running the `sudo mysqld --initialize` command.
+This Puppet script
+installs the `mysql-common` and `mysql-server` packages, configures the file `/etc/mysql/my.cnf` wit the desired contents, and initializes the MySQL database by running the `sudo mysqld --initialize` command.
+In particular,
+the contents of `example/mysql_db.pp` are
 ```puppet
 $packages = ['mysql-common','mysql-server']
 package {$packages: